nic-vo/nv-portfolio/src/app/(projects)/featured/PortfolioSite/description.md

 ## About

 This is my personal portfolio site, representing my first huge foray into a modern framework.
 I learned a lot about both server-side and front-end development by implementing a number of features.
+I learned even more rewriting my portfolio the Next 14 App router from the Pages router.

 ## List of notable features: